David Goffin claims French Open spectator spat chewing gum at him, accuses partisan fans of 'total disrespect'

-Belgium's David Goffin slams "total disrespect" from partisan fans after beating France's Giovanni Mpetshi Perricard at Roland Garros; former world No 7 booed after victory and claims that a spectator spat chewing gum at him; Sky Sports has contacted French Tennis Federation for comment.
+Belgium's David Goffin slams "total disrespect" from partisan fans after beating France's Giovanni Mpetshi Perricard at Roland Garros; Goffin booed after victory and claims that a spectator spat chewing gum at him; Tournament officials released statement calling for spectators to behave

 Belgian David Goffin has claimed a spectator at the French Open spat chewing gum at him during his first-round victory at the French Open.